 CMDBs log or auto-discover applications and infrastructure, monitor their availability, and manage IT incidents.
 They may also perform related tasks such as processing system access requests or IT equipment orders.

 So CMDBs are fundamentally concerned with:

 - Detail: The low-level implementation of IT systems

 - Time: The As-Is or current state of IT systems

 Enterprise Architecture tools were created to support strategic planning.
-They analyse the As-Is or current state of your IT landscape to enable planning of transformation to the To-Be or future state (including creating alternative future architectures or scenarios).
+They analyze the As-Is or current state of your IT landscape to enable planning of transformation to the To-Be or future state.
+This includes creating alternative future architectures or scenarios.

 Because they are strategic, enterprise architecture tools must understand IT in its high-level business context: How it supports organization-wide operations, the organization’s products and services, and its strategy.